 - We celebrate student achievement by honoring students from every class.

 Each classroom implements a reader’s and writer’s workshop in which students receive direct instruction in whole group, small groups, and one-on-one situations.
 These targeted instruction models allow our teachers to meet each student’s individual needs in order to reach or surpass grade level expectations.
 Students read and write a variety of genres each year.
 We nurture a love of reading and writing through modeling and providing authentic opportunities for students to express themselves.

-We use the comprehensive Everyday Mathematics program developed by the University of Chicago.
-This program emphasizes the application of mathematics to real world situations.
+These programs emphasize the application of mathematics to real world situations.
 Numbers, skills and mathematical concepts are not presented in isolation, but are linked to situations and contexts that are relevant to everyday lives.
 Each lesson includes time for whole-group instruction as well as small group, partner, or individual activities.
 These activities balance teacher-directed instruction with opportunities for open-ended, hands-on explorations, long-term projects and on-going practice.
 Throughout the curriculum students are encouraged to explain and discuss their mathematical thinking, in their own words.

 Students using BSCS Science Tracks become engaged in the process of scientific inquiry and technological design by asking questions, conducting investigations, using tools, finding evidence, keeping reflective journals, and sharing their evidence and ideas.
 Students learn to work together as reliable members of a scientific team–a great way to make sure everybody in the group is involved and successful.
 The experiment-based modules also encourage independent inquiry through which students find answers to their own questions.
 Within each lesson, students check their own understanding individually or with their team and are engaged in hands-on learning.